Lightning-AI/litgpt/xla/README.md

 Since you created a new machine, you'll probably need to download the weights.
 You could scp them into the machine with `gcloud compute tpus tpu-vm scp` or you can follow the steps described in our [downloading guide](download_stablelm.md).

 It is also a good idea to setup a persistent disk from which you can read and load checkpoints.
-You can do so by TODO(@gkroiz).
+You can do so by following [this guide](https://cloud.google.com/tpu/docs/setup-persistent-disk#setting_up_a_tpu_vm_and_a_persistent_disk).

 We have bespoke versions of our regular recipes to run with XLA in this directory.